distkv-project/distkv/docs/index.md

 Github: [https://github.com/distkv-project/distkv](https://github.com/distkv-project/distkv)

 ## Project Description
-`Distkv` project is a distributed key-value in-memory database system.
+`Distkv` project is a distributed key-value database system.
 Besides these features, `Distkv` supports table concept which looks like tables in relational databases.
 It also supports a rich ecosystem, named `Pine`, which has many easy-to-use and out-of-the-box components for Web application and micro-service.

 ## Awesome Features
 1. Redis-like data structure